List on Bids44 →

 Known Issues — Reported by Real Royal Enfield Bullet 350 Owners

-THE FORK SEAL OIL RING TEST: Look at the shiny metal fork tubes just above the front wheel.
+THE FORK SEAL OIL RING TEST.
+This is an easy check.
+Look at the shiny fork tubes that hold the front wheel.
 Wipe them absolutely clean.
-Now, push down hard on the front suspension a few times, letting it rebound.
-Check the tubes again.
-If you see any oil film or a distinct oil ring appearing, your fork seals are leaking.
-This is a safety issue as oil can drip onto your front brake, and it’s a ₹2,000-3,500 repair.
+Now, push down hard on the front suspension a few times, compressing it fully.
+Check the tubes again—if you see any fresh oil film or a distinct oil ring, the fork seals are leaking.
+This isn’t just a ₹1,500-₹3,000 repair per side; it’s a safety hazard as oil can drip onto the front brake.

-THE CHAIN PULL TEST: Grab the chain at the rear sprocket, around the 3 o’clock position, and try to pull it away from the sprocket.
-If you can pull the chain far enough to clearly see half the sprocket tooth, the chain and sprocket set is severely worn and needs replacement.
-Also, visually inspect the sprocket teeth—they should be rounded, not hooked or shark-fin shaped.
-A new set costs ₹3,000-4,800.
+THE CHAIN PULL TEST.
+Get down and grab the drive chain at the rear sprocket, then try to pull it away from the sprocket.
+If you can pull the chain far enough that you can see half the sprocket tooth, the chain and sprocket set is excessively worn and needs urgent replacement.
+Also, inspect the sprocket teeth themselves—they should be rounded, not hooked or shark-fin shaped.
+A worn set costs ₹3,000-₹5,000 to replace.

-THE STEERING HEAD BEARING TEST: Stand in front of the bike, hold both handlebar ends firmly, and gently rock the front wheel forward and backward (don’t turn it side to side).
-Listen and feel for any “clunk” or “notch” sensation.
-If you feel it, the steering head bearings are worn.
-This can cause instability or wobble at higher speeds, which is dangerous.
-It’s a ₹2,500-4,000 repair.
+THE STEERING HEAD BEARING TEST.
+Stand in front of the bike, holding both ends of the handlebar firmly.
+Now, gently rock the front wheel forward and backward (not side to side).
+If you feel any “clunk” or “notch” in the steering, it indicates worn steering head bearings.
+This can cause dangerous wobble at higher speeds and costs ₹1,500-₹3,500 to fix.

 Warranty Status Timeline